ropg/oskb/README.md

 ## Tips

-* Since the current default keyboard is a phone layout, you might get a better feel for it if you type `oskb --width 480`
+* Since the current default keyboard is a phone layout meant for small portrait screens, you might get a better feel for it if you type `oskb --width 480`

 * `oskb --off` turns the keyboard off again

 * `oskb -h` gives you a list of command line options

-* Try `oskb phoney-us phoney-de chooser` and long-pressing the '123/ABC' key on the bottom left.
-The "chooser" keyboard will eventually be internally generated based on the keyboards you load.
+* Try `oskb phoney-us phoney-de` and long-pressing the '123/ABC' key on the bottom left.